 Perhaps the most alluring features of Prime membership are free:

 Not that you need to join Prime to enjoy benefits like these.
-There are also many ways to stream popular videos free of charge.
-If you are resourceful, you can find free shipping, too.
+There are also many ways to stream popular programs free of charge.
+If you are resourceful, you can find free shipping too.
 To learn about these, read:

 3. Lightning Deals

 Another way Amazon makes shopping immersive is through limited-time promotions like Lightning Deals.
-You may see these and other promotions offered on Amazon’s Today's Deals page or elsewhere throughout the site.
+You may see these and other discounts offered on Amazon’s Today's Deals page or elsewhere throughout the site.

 Each Lightning Deal price is available for a limited number of items and is good for a brief time.
 A timer shows how long you have to make the purchase before your deal expires.

-If you see something you want to buy later, you can save it to a list.
+If you see something on Amazon you want to buy later, you can save it to a list.

 You can create numerous lists.
 Make one your shopping list.
 Make another a wish list and share it with family or friends so that when your birthday rolls around, they’ll know exactly what you are hoping for.